AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-54376-exception-shopping-cart-product-removed-from-shared-catalog.md

 1. AC develop and B2B develop.
 1. Enable shared catalog.
 1. Create a product and assign it to the default shared catalog.
-1. Add product to the cart from the storefront.
+1. Add a product to the cart from the storefront.
 1. Remove the product from the shared catalog.
 1. Navigate to the checkout page using the mini-cart drop-down.